cryptellation/go-clients/README.md

-# Cryptellation Golang Client
+# Cryptellation Golang Clients

-Golang client for the Cryptellation stack.
+Golang clients for the Cryptellation stack.